 Will workflows remain accurate and consistent?

-Is acceptance from internal teams and external subcontractors, suppliers and clients a valid concern?
+Is acceptance from internal teams and external subcontractors, suppliers, and clients a valid concern?

-With tracker synchronization there will practically be no training needed for issue teams, and very little time needed to implement.
-Plus you’ll quickly see results;
+With tracker synchronization, there will practically be no training needed for issue teams, and very little time needed to implement.
+Plus, you’ll quickly see results;

-- Infinitely better cross-team collaboration
+- Infinitely better for cross-team collaboration

 - Vast time savings